VeselinL/lane-detection-cv/README.md

 # Lane Detection using Computer Vision

 A simple lane detection system using classical computer vision, demonstrated on a set of dashcam videos and sample images from the TuSimple dataset.
+Built to understand classical CV fundamentals before learning deep learning approaches.
 ## Demo
 ### Video Results
 <p align="center">